Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Oversized vaults for special burial needs

-Expanding burial merchandise offerings can include casket selection services, burial accessories, memorial keepsakes, and cremation urns.
-These services require sensitivity and professional presentation but can significantly impact overall cemetery profitability.
+Expanding merchandise offerings can include casket selection services, burial accessories, memorial keepsakes, and cremation urns.
+These services require sensitivity and professional presentation but can significantly impact overall profitability.

 Memorial floral programs provide ongoing revenue while maintaining cemetery aesthetics: